 Lord British virtuously granted Blackthorn the right to speak first, to defend the philosophy of Chaos.
-After hours of debate, Lord British made a closing statement: Chaos is not the opposite of Virtue, Vice is the opposite of Virtue, Chaos and Virtue should not be confronted one against another, as there is virtue in most of the elements of Blackthorn’s speech of Chaos, and these elements are worth of being included as part of a life of virtue.
+After hours of debate, Lord British made a closing statement: Chaos is not the opposite of Virtue, Vice is the opposite of Virtue, Chaos and Virtue should not be confronted one against another, as there is virtue in most of the elements of Blackthorn’s speech of Chaos, and these elements are worthy of being included as part of a life of virtue.

 It was then that Lord British made the historic proposal: to declare the new virtue of Freedom, having Buccaneer’s Den as its stronghold and the sailors roaming the seas as its stewards.
-The people of the land would be encouraged to act by the virtue of Freedom in their daily lives, entrusted with their own judgement as to where their acts affect the lives and welfare of others, but constantly exploring new ways of thinking, acting and living.
+The people of the land would be encouraged to act by the virtue of Freedom in their daily lives, entrusted with their own judgment as to where their acts affect the lives and welfare of others, but constantly exploring new ways of thinking, acting and living.

 Freedom, the 9th virtue, would encompass all other virtues as a second circle in the outer rim of the Codex symbol, next to the white circle of Spirituality, with the particular feature of not having an specific color as the rest of virtues do, instead people having the freedom of depicting it in any color or combination of them.

-Then people in the theater voted, and agreed universally on Lord British’s proposal.
-Blackthorn was granted a pardon, and destined to live a life of Freedom, roaming the oceans on his ship without ever building a castle or keep again.
+Then people in the theater voted and agreed universally on Lord British’s proposal.
+Blackthorn was granted a pardon and destined to live a life of Freedom, roaming the oceans on his ship without ever building a castle or keep again.

 The Cultural Festival